liam2/liam2/doc/usersguide/source/processes.rst

     myvariable: mytable.MYINTFIELD * 10

-the value for INTFIELD is in fact the value INTFIELD has for the period currently being evaluated.
+the value for MYINTFIELD is in fact the value MYINTFIELD has for the period currently being evaluated.

 There is a special case for the **periodic** table: its fields do not need to be prefixed by "periodic." (but they can be, if desired). ::

     - retirement_age: if(gender, 65, WEMRA)
     - workstate: if(age >= retirement_age, 9, workstate)

 This changes the workstate of the individual to retired (9) if the age is higher than the required retirement age in that year.